 After professional activity, Regine took up the study of Art History and Medieval and Modern History at Goethe University, Frankfurt am Main, with a focus on architecture history and monument preservation.
 As a fellow of DFG Graduate colloquium Psychic Energies of Fine Arts and supported by a scholarship of Evangelisches Studienwerk, her PhD thesis was supervised by Prof. Dr. Klaus Herding and Prof. Dr. Christian Freigang (2005–2009).
 There, Regine dealt with the creation of emotions in theory and practice of European architecture from the 18th century up to today.
 The Central Institute of Art History at Munich awarded her PhD thesis with the Theodor Fischer Award.

 Subsequently to her training as a museum curator at Staatliche Kunsthalle Karlsruhe (2008–2010), Regine worked at the Architecture Museum of TUM at Pinakothek der Moderne, Munich (2011–2015).
-She started her teaching in 2009 at the Architecture Department of Karlsruhe Institute of Technology and has teached since at Technical University of Munich (TUM), Tel Aviv University, University of Kassel and teaches now at ETH Zürich.
-2016 she received a scholarship from German Research Community (DFG) for her research project Cell of the Future.
-Building Exhibitions in Germany and was senior researcher at the Chair of Architecture History and Curatorial Practice (Prof. Dr. Andres Lepik) at TUM (2016–2021).
+She started her teaching in 2009 at the Architecture Department of Karlsruhe Institute of Technology and has teached since at Technical University of Munich (TUM), Tel Aviv University, University of Kassel and ETH Zürich.
+2016 she received a scholarship from German Research Community (DFG) for her habilitationproject Von der Weltausstellung zur Bauausstellung.
+Eine Architekturgeschichte großer Ausstellungen 1851–1957.
+She was senior researcher at the Chair of Architecture History and Curatorial Practice (Prof. Dr. Andres Lepik) at TUM (2016–2021) and at the Chair Construction Heritage and Preservation (Prof. Dr. Silke Langenberg) at ETH Zurich (2021–2024).
 In 2018, she received the Azrieli Architectural Archive Fellowship from Tel Aviv Museum of Art and spent several months in Israel researching on Post-war architecture and landscape design.
-Regine is currently a habilitation candidate of the Department of Architecture of TUM.
-The resulting monograph on building exhibitions will be published in 2023 (the publisher is not yet determined).
+Regine’s habilitation manuscript was accepted by the TUM School of Engineering and Design in 2024.
+In 2025, she resumed teaching as a Private Lecturer at the Chair of Architecture History and Curatorial Practice at TUM.
+The publication of Von der Weltausstellung zur Bauausstellung.
+Eine Architekturgeschichte großer Ausstellungen 1851–1957 will appear in 2026.

 Networks

-She is part of the network D‑A-CH: Reframing Nachkriegsarchitektur in Österreich – Deutschland – Schweiz.
-Here, the researchers represent significant architecture archives such as the Austrian Museum of Architecture (Architekturzentrum Wien), the Architecture Museum of TUM at Munich, the gta Archives at ETHZ and the Südwestdeutsches Archiv für Architektur und Ingenieurbau at Karlsruhe (SAAI).
+She is part of the network D‑A-CH: Reframing Nachkriegsarchitektur in Österreich – Deutschland – Schweiz, which existed from 2018 to 2020.
+Here, the researchers represented significant architecture archives such as the Austrian Museum of Architecture (Architekturzentrum Wien), the Architecture Museum of TUM at Munich, the gta Archives at ETHZ and the Südwestdeutsches Archiv für Architektur und Ingenieurbau at Karlsruhe (SAAI).
 Together with Yael Allweil (Haifa), she edited Housing Regimes – New Approaches to a State-Citizen-Relation (2020).
 In 2021 she published the bilingual, peer-reviewed issue Rassismus in der Architektur/Racism in Architecture in collaboration with Monika Platzer (Vienna) and Christian Fuhrmeister (Munich).
 The publication Staatsbauschule München.
 Architektur, Konstruktion und Ausbildungstradition was published together with Silke Langenberg and Karl R. Kegler (Munich) in February 2022, on the 200th anniversary of one of the oldest schools of architecture in the German-speaking world.
-The article volume From Conventional to Experimental – Mass Housing and Prefabrication, together with Inbal Ben-Asher Gitler (Beer Sheba), Yael Allweil and Tzafrir Fainholtz (Jerusalem) was accepted for publication by Leuven University Press in November 2021 and will be published in January 2014.
+The peer reviewed article volume Between Conventional and Experimental – Mass Housing and Prefabrication in Modernist Architecture, together with Inbal Ben-Asher Gitler (Beer Sheba), Yael Allweil and Tzafrir Fainholtz (Jerusalem) was accepted for publication by Leuven University Press in November 2021 and will be published in October 2014.

 Regine has published conference proceedings such as the bilingual volume Architektur und Akteure.
 Praxis und Öffentlichkeit in der Nachkriegsgesellschaft (2018).
 She contributed to Arch+, Kunstchronik, Forum Stadt, Jahrbuch der Fakultät für Architektur der TUM, Kunst und Politik.Jahrbuch der Guernica-Gesellschaft, sehepunkte, Kunstgeschichte online – Open Peer Reviewed Journal, Allgemeines Künstlerlexikon (AKL), and Jahrbuch immersiver Medien.